 The shift to digital

-87% of Australians now access the internet daily1, with 55% of users accessing it more than five times per day2.
+87% of people now access the internet daily1, with 55% of users accessing it more than five times per day2.
 Furthermore, the percentage of households with internet access at home (86%3) is at an all-time high and will only continue to grow.

 Consumers now flick between multiple websites, platforms, channels – and multiple devices!
 With these kind of statistics, it’s crucial that your business – regardless of industry – invests in digital real estate across most channels.